gilad-altshuler/Three_Body_RNN/README.md

 |Fig SI.1.
 Comparison of LrTBRNN with truncated $\Delta\mathcal{W}$|[`1_Low_rank_TBRNN_validation.ipynb`](#Low-rank-TBRNN-validation)|
 |Table 1.
 Teacher-student inference results on K-bit Flip-Flop and sine wave synthetic tasks|[`3_Teacher_Student.ipynb`](#Teacher-student-setup-on-synthetic-neuroscience-data)|
 |Table 2.
 Model CKA scores performance on 30-MultiFate inference task|[`4_MultiFate inference.ipynb`](#Multi-Fate-inference-task)|

+*You may open the notebooks in google colab and simply click "Run all".*

 ## Results - how to run
 ### Start